 In December 1981, Special forces of the military arrived at El Mozote and rounded everyone in this small town or village.

-At dawn, the army began executing the men, the women were raped before they were also shot.
+At dawn, the army began executing the men, also, the women were raped before they were also shot.
 Lastly, about 140 children were taken into a church which soldiers then set on fire.
 In all, about 1000 people died on this day in El Mozote.

 For years, no one believed the accounts of the sole survivor.
 But in 1992, a commission set to find out the truth began the exhumation of bodies buried at the site.